jfmatt-zz/hover-intent-multiple/README.md

 #hoverIntentMultiple

-hoverIntentMultiple is a modification of [hoverIntent](http://cherne.net/brian/resources/jquery.hoverIntent.html ) to allow multiple actions to be bound to the same DOM element.
+hoverIntentMultiple is a modification of [hoverIntent](http://cherne.net/brian/resources/jquery.hoverIntent.html ) to allow multiple actions to be bound to the same DOM element, as requested on [StackOverflow](http://stackoverflow.com/questions/13155754/adding-different-timeouts-to-jquery-scripts/13156125#13156125).

 hoverIntentMultiple is currently available for use in all personal or commercial projects under both MIT and GPL licenses.
 This means that you can choose